theQRL/documentation/docs/API/qrl-api.md

       }
       Filter filter = 1;
-      uint32 offset = 2;                      // Offset in the result list (works backwards in this case) uint32 quantity = 3;                    // Number of items to retrive.
+      uint32 offset = 2;                      // Offset in the result list (works backwards in this case) uint32 quantity = 3;                    // Number of items to retrieve.
 Capped at 100
   }
   ```